OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-enterprise-search/nodejs/README.md

 ## Prerequisites
 - Microsoft Teams is installed and you have an account
-- [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version or equivalent tunnelling solution
+- [dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version or equivalent tunnelling solution

 - [Node.js](https://nodejs.org/), supported versions: 16, 18
 - An M365 account.
 If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/microsoft-365/dev-program)